 '''

 <!-- ... -->

-<spring.version>5.2.11.RELEASE</spring.version>
+<spring.version>5.3.20</spring.version>

-</dependencies>
+</properties>

 '''

 If you use additional features (such as LDAP, OpenID, and others), you need to also include the appropriate Project Modules and Dependencies.

 4.2.2.
 Maven Without Spring Boot

 When you use Spring Security without Spring Boot, the preferred way is to use Spring Security's BOM to ensure a consistent version of Spring Security is used throughout the entire project.
 The following example shows how to do so: